yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ~~Note that I put the hidapi.dll in the project and if you don't believe it's secure, you can build a new one (x64) and replace it.~~

-I had the 1.0.21 version of libusb with nuget. you can always manually build it.
+~~I had the 1.0.21 version of libusb with nuget. you can always manually build it.~~ update 190529: v1.0.22. please update the files in

 ## Potential updates